This post was last updated on January 20, 2021, to reflect all updated information and best serve your needs.

 Realistically, you probably don’t want to ditch your job and start a business from scratch.
 Instead, get the foundation laid while you’re getting a paycheck and learn the basics first.
 Once your business starts earning money, you can ditch the job and focus on your new income full-time.

 Again, don’t forget to develop multiple revenue streams.
 If all of your money is coming in from one business, you want to reinvest it into something else.
-Most highly successful people own multiple companies, and you should too.

 But how can you run different companies at the same time?
 If you’re worried about that, you’re still falling into the paycheck cycle.
 Even though you’re the boss, you assume that you have to be the one handling everything.

 Although getting to one million dollars may seem like a lofty goal, the fact is that once you reach it, surpassing it becomes so much easier.
-The more money you have, the simpler it becomes to reinvest it and make more.
+The more money you have, the simpler it becomes to reinvest and potentially make more.

 So, with that in mind, don’t settle for one million.
 Instead, set your sights higher.
 Make it $10 million or more.
 By establishing an even bigger goal, that will help motivate you to reach it.
 If you stopped pushing and hustling at one million, you could wind up backsliding.
 Instead, keep moving the goalpost and let that drive you further than you thought possible.